deintech/corne-zmk-config/docs/android.md

 # Android

-This is a WIP layout based on Colemak DHm for using on Android (with **en-US** layout on host) that includes Spanish accents, and complemented with easy access to development symbols and JS/TS shortcuts.
+This is a WIP layout based on Colemak DHm for using on Android (with **en-US International** layout on host) that includes Spanish accents, and complemented with easy access to development symbols and JS/TS shortcuts.

 ![US International](/.github/images/layout/US.png)